 danceWEB Scholarship Programme 2023

-The danceWEB Scholarship Programme 2023 is taking place from 5 July to 9 August 2023 in the frame of ImPulsTanz –Vienna International Dance Festival and will be artistically accompanied by the danceWEB mentor 2023, the Canadian maker and performer Clara Furey (CA).
+The danceWEB Scholarship Programme 2023 is taking place from 5 July to 9 August 2023 in the frame of ImPulsTanz –Vienna International Dance Festival and will be artistically accompanied by Clara Furey in dialogue with Lara Kramer and Caroline Monnet.

 Applications are accepted as of now through the online application tool, application deadline is 15 December 2022.